TimoKats/pylan/misc/docs.md

 Pylan is a Python library that simulates the impact of scheduled events over time.
-In summary, you can apply scheduled patterns to items.
 To get started, you can install the Python library using PyPi with the following command:

 ```
 pip install pylan-lib